demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 #### Required Permissions

-- delete_public_channel permission if the channel is public, delete_private_channel permission if the channel is private, or have manage_system permission.
+delete_public_channel permission if the channel is public. delete_private_channel permission if the channel is private, or has manage_system permission.

 #### Base Command